yetnt/jaiva/Globals.md

 ## Libraries

-These are symbols available in the `/lib/` folder of the Jaiva bin directory.
-These aren't built-in.
-You need to import them in your program to use them.
+These are symbols that are either available in the `/lib/` folder of the Jaiva bin directory, or have a Java file associated with them.
 These are typically frozen symbols, but some might not be.

 See [Importing and Exporting](./README.md#tsea-import-and-exporting-files) for more information on how to import libraries.